Somerville (video game)

 Somerville is an adventure video game and the debut title by the independent studio Jumpship.
 The studio's co-founder, Dino Patti, previously co-founded Playdead and worked on Limbo and Inside as executive producer on both games.
-The game was released on Microsoft Windows, Xbox One, and Xbox Series X/S on November 15, 2022.
+The game was released on Microsoft Windows, Xbox One, and Xbox Series X/S in November 2022.
+It was released for PlayStation 4 and PlayStation 5 in August 2023.
 It received mixed reviews upon release.

 Gameplay

 Similar to Limbo and Inside, Somerville is an adventure game played from a third-person perspective with platform game-like elements and physics-based puzzles.
 The game is presented without dialogue or narration, instead using the setting, environments, and animations to tell the story.
 The player controls the father of an everyday family as an alien invasion begins, and must guide the family across various environments, some of which are patrolled by alien creatures and machines.
 The father character can perform some actions with the environment such as pushing open gates or pulling carts, and over the course of the game, gains alien powers that, when he is also touching a light source, allow him to interact with a strange alien substance that can be instantly liquified or solidified in the presence of the light source.